A tale of a time long gone, not even to the nearest of men's remembrance, a

 construction.
 But we don't have any significant documentation evidence to prove

-have immense provisions of bridge, tunnel and dam constructions, but the fear
+have immense provisions of bridge, tunnel, and dam constructions, but the fear

 of Khegpa or the Head Hunter is very occasional.

-And some stories still make
+Some stories still make

 us remember the tricks played by village men to capture the Head Hunters during